 reduction of waste

-By using recycled materials we can reduce the amount of waste on our planet with every yoga mat sold.
+By using recycled materials we can reduce the amount of virgin plastic and thereby reduce the amount of waste on our planet with every yoga mat sold.

 no use of natural resources